-- Approval of the compliance monitoring programme. - Responsibility for review and monitoring of Treating Customers Fairly (TCF) across the business.
+- Approval of the compliance monitoring programme. - Approval of the Compliance Statement.

 Other

 - Approval and settlement of material litigation matters. - Approval of schedule of matters reserved to the Board. - Any decision likely to have a material impact on the Undertaking from any perspective, including, but not limited to, financial, operational, strategic or reputational.